Who We Are

 There is an abundance of native grasses throughout the 4,000 acres, however, quality hay is always available for supplementation.

 All the horses arrived at Berry Creek Sanctuary in July, 2024.
-This will be their first winter in Montana.
+This will be their second winter in Montana.
 Preparing for Montana winters are always a challenging endeavor.

 Water from Berry Creek and natural springs traverse the property, but automatic heated waterers are also in place as well.